Oakland City Councilman Lives In Tiny House To Highlight Student Homelessness

 “We have ten students referred by Laney College– we are going to choose three out of those ten,” said Rev. Chambers.

-Guillen said, “These tiny homes offer dignified housing for students who currently do not have a home.
-At the tiny home site, students will also receive individualized wrap-around support services as they move toward finding more permanent housing – and pursue their studies.”
+“These tiny homes offer dignified housing for students who currently do not have a home.
+At the tiny home site, students will also receive individualized wrap-around support services as they move toward finding more permanent housing – and pursue their studies,” said Guillen.

 Laney’s Carpentry Department and FabLab designed the two tiny-house prototypes for mass production to help address the housing-affordability challenges that Oakland is facing, according to